 Explaining the ‘changed’ syllabus of manhood with a life-like faceoff between ‘survival instinct’ and ‘male ego’, Zakir takes you back to your childhood and making you nostalgic doesn’t top his priority list.
 Amongst many instances which make you rethink about what you’re doing in life “Jhoote hai woh log jo kehte hai aadmi ro nahi sakte, puchne wala chahiye re…” is one such example.

-The basic motto of this act is to take you back to your school life but as Zakir’s every act, it creates an emotional connect from the word go.
-From exploiting the concept of false manhood to his bond with parents; Kaksha Gyarvi is a lot more than what it projects to be.
+The basic motto of this act is to take you back to your school life but as in Kaksha Gyarvi, Zakir Khan’s every act, it creates an emotional connect from the word go.
+From exploiting the concept of false manhood to his bond with parents; Kaksha Gyarvi and Zakir Khan are a lot more than what they project to be.
 It’s just beautiful how he incorporates little things, like ‘being the hero of your own story’ or his ‘secular’ relationship with his mother, without being preachy.

 Also his subtle cockiness just shines brightly in this one when he says, “Sabko pata chalne do hum kahan pahuch gaye hai.”
 His understanding of a middle-class family setup makes one connect with him instantly.
 There are jests in which he brings out his ‘Sakht Launda’ claiming how there’s a Zakir in every Natasha’s life.
 But the whole purpose of Kaksha Gyarvi is to introduce us to the Zakir when he wasn’t so ‘Sakht’ at all.